curbngo/cordova-plugin-overappbrowser/README.md

     oab.close();

-This loads google.fr over your html app at x=0, y=100, width=320, height=320 and rotates the homepage logo
+This loads `http://google.fr` over your html app at x=0, y=100, width=320, height=320 and rotates the homepage logo